Breaking news: Criticism

-In early coverage of a breaking story, details are commonly sketchy, usually due to the limited information that is available at the time.
-For example, during the Sago Mine disaster, there were initial reports that all twelve miners were found alive, but news organizations later learned that only one actually survived.
+In early coverage of a breaking story, details are often inaccurate or incomplete.
+For example, during the Sago Mine disaster, there were initial reports that 12 of the 13 miners were found alive, but news organizations later learned that only one actually survived.

-Often it is considered important to be quick with news bulletins also for less important news.
-Such news might not be updated later, even if it was found that information was wrong or severely incomplete.
-If someone (e.g. when editing Wikipedia) later wants to research the event, only incomplete information might be found.

-Another criticism has been the dilution of the sense of the term by the need of 24-hour news channels to fill time, applying the title to soft news stories of questionable importance and urgency (for example, car chases).
-They often fill time waiting for a story to 'break' with commentary.
-The term is often redundant, as all news is by definition breaking, and in some ways 'breaking news' means 'no news yet'.

-Others question as to whether the use of the term is excessive, citing occasions when the term is used even though scheduled programming is not interrupted.
-For example, when an evening broadcast begins with "Breaking news as we come on the air" to cover a story that has been covered by other broadcasts repetitively within the last 24 hours.
-Some programs, such as HLN's defunct Nancy Grace, used the term for recurring coverage of events which occurred months before, even when criminal trial coverage which may deserve the breaking news tag was not occurring and no new information has developed.
+Some commentators question as to whether the use of the term "breaking news" is excessive, citing occasions when the term is used even though scheduled programming is not interrupted.
+For example, an evening broadcast may begin with "Breaking news as we come on the air" to cover a story that has been covered by other broadcasts repetitively within the last 24 hours.